 10. Modern Rediscovery

-Recent years have increased interest in the Book of Enoch among scholars and readers alike, who explore its significance for understanding ancient culture, religion, and mysticism/cosmology relationships.
+In recent years, there has been increased interest in the Book of Enoch among scholars and readers alike, who explore its significance in understanding ancient culture, religion, and mysticism/cosmology relationships.
 Scholars, as well as readers alike, find comfort in exploring its themes – which continue to draw interest today! – while exploring Enoch.

 Final Thoughts